 - Use a large pan so you can swirl the batter into more circles which will create a beautiful lacey design.

 - Fold into the desired shapes while the roti is still warm.

-I hope you love this Roti Jala (Malaysian Net Crepe)
+This Roti Jala (Malaysian Net Crepe) is

 - Made with simple ingredients